Nigel MacEwan: Business career

-Personal life
+Personal life and death

-He married Judith Sperry, the granddaughter of Sperry Corporation founder Elmer Ambrose Sperry on September 2, 1995.
+MacEwan married Judith Sperry, the granddaughter of Sperry Corporation founder Elmer Ambrose Sperry on September 2, 1995.
 His previous two marriages ended in divorce.
-MacEwan and his wife reside primarily in New Canaan, Connecticut, but they also maintain a home in Islesboro, Maine.
+MacEwan and his wife resided primarily in New Canaan, Connecticut, but they also maintained a home in Islesboro, Maine.
+He died in New Canaan on October 25, 2019, at the age of 86.